 The name is due to its similarity to the wide, ornate straps musicians use to hold their guitars.
 By changing how the ends attach, they’re also a fun way to update any bag that uses a removable strap.
 We added die cuts!

 We love the look and creativity of handmade, but that doesn’t mean we never buy off the rack.
 Try these fast and easy ways to customize an off-the-rack cardigan with decorative elastics and fasteners.

-These wide, tie-front belts can add a touch of bohemian style to your wardrobe.
+These wide, tie-front belts can add a touch of bohemian style to your Fall and Winter wardrobe.
 We used long quilting stitches to accent our fabric’s design motifs, then placed a few pretty seed beads at focal points for texture.
-Great for scraps!

 You’ve seen these kinds of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

 Long the purview of over-dressed little boys, dapper accountants, and Bill Nye the Science Guy, we’re blasting out of the bow tie box.
 Unique fabrics and designs create 3 quirky, confident, and stylish ways to wear a bow tie.

 Ribbon artist, Elaine Schmidt brings us this detailed Guest Tutorial that takes you through the steps to create a classic ribbon petal cockcade – a gorgeous embellishment for a bag or to accent a pillow or drapery tieback.

 Help Mom keep clothes clean and dust-free in her closet.
 Plastic dry cleaning bags left on garments can cause fabrics to yellow and many emit unhealthy chemical fumes.
 Our covers are reusable, washable, and so very pretty!